Gabba Test: Aussie tail goes cheap as Proteas return to bat

 Jansen made up for an ordinary innings with the bat to be the pick of the Proteas’ bowlers with figures of 3-32.

-Star quick Kagiso Rabada was at his threatening and unpredictable best, expensive at times during the innings, but still finished with figures of 4-76.
+Star quick Kagiso Rabada was at his threatening and unpredictable best, expensive at times but still finishing with 4-76.

-Rabada set the tone for South Africa’s fightback, removing under-pressure David Warner for a golden duck and first ball of Australia’s innings.
+Rabada set the tone for South Africa’s fightback, removing under-pressure David Warner for a golden duck with the first ball of Australia’s innings.

 Wicketkeeper Alex Carey finished unbeaten on 22, while Steve Smith’s 38 was Australia’s best score after Head’s decisive knock.